 Overall, the main function of chondroblasts is to create new cartilaginous tissue whilst the function of chondrocytes is to maintain it.

 The Extracellular Matrix

 The extracellular matrix (ECM) is made up of 3 main elements:

 - Collagen fibres and other constituents (15%)

-Aggrecans are proteoglycans which is a molecule made up of carbohydrates (repeating disaccharide units known as glycosaminoglycans or GAGs) attached to a protein core.
+Aggrecans are a type of proteoglycan, which refers to a molecule made of carbohydrates (repeating disaccharide units known as glycosaminoglycans or GAGs) attached to a protein core.
 Aggrecan is specific to cartilage and forms large aggregates with hyaluronic acid.
-The aggregates are negatively charged and pulls water into the ECM which allows cartilage to resist compressive forces more easily.
+The aggregates are negatively charged and pull water into the ECM which allows cartilage to resist compressive forces more easily.

-Collagen fibres provide the tissue with very high tensile strength and also ensures that the aggrecan molecules are trapped in the ECM.
+Collagen fibres provide the tissue with very high tensile strength and ensure that aggrecan molecules are trapped in the ECM.
 Elastic fibres provide elasticity and flexibility.
 Therefore, depending on the function of the cartilage the ratio of collagen fibres to elastic fibres changes.

 Cartilage Growth and Repair